26. Schelling Model with NumPy#

 26.4.
 Visualization#

-Here’s some code for Visualization — we’ll skip the details
+Here’s some code for visualization — we’ll skip the details

 def plot_distribution(locations, types, title):